Case Study · JumpOnion

 The painThe eval path and the production path quietly diverged; users were handed a “result” computed on empty input.

-The callI built production-parity verification and made it a rule: code exists ≠ the path is verified.
+The callI made production-parity verification a standing rule: code exists ≠ the path is verified.

 A world champion’s textbook jump was flagged as a severe defect